 The Company is accounting for the services provided to TV One under the advertising and network services agreements in accordance with EITF Issue No. 00-8, "Accounting by a Grantee for an Equity Instrument to Be Received in Conjunction with Providing Goods or Services."
 As services are provided to TV One, the Company is recording revenue based on the fair value of the most reliable unit of measurement in these transactions.
 For the advertising services agreement, the most reliable unit of measurement has been determined to be the value of underlying advertising time that is being provided to TV One.
-For the network services agreement, the most reliable unit of measurement has been determined to be the value of the equity received in TV One.
-As a result, the Company is re-measuring the fair value of the equity received in consideration of its obligations under the network services agreement in each subsequent reporting period as the services are provided.
+For the network services agreement, the most reliable unit of measurement has been determined to be the value of the equity received in Consideration of its obligations under the network services agreement in each subsequent reporting period as the services are provided.
 The Company recognized approximately \$2.9 million, \$2.7 million and \$1.9 million of revenue relating to these two agreements for the years ended December 31, 2006, 2005 and 2004, respectively.